demutech/BlueRC-app/README.md

 6. Repeat step 5 for other buttons.

-7. By renewed program start, just click on "ESP32BlueRC-Shield" under "Paired Devices", Scan is no more necessary.
+7. Once the hardware is paired, you just need to click on "ESP32BlueRC-Shield" under "Paired Devices", Scan is not necessary.

-8. That's it.
+That's it.
 Congratulations and enjoy your BlueRC!